SaaS Management

 Most companies aren’t aware of how much they are actually spending, which is why SaaS spend management is so important.
 Shadow IT is one major problem as companies are reimbursing employees for the software they purchased without the company’s knowledge.
 Then there’s software that was purchased appropriately but is not being used to the full extent of the contract.
 If several seats are going unused, the best route is to eliminate those extra seats or reallocate them to another department that may need them more.

-Once you have a better understanding of the software you currently use (or don’t use) through your IT audit, you can effectively strategize for the future.
+Once you have a better understanding of the software you currently use (or don’t use) through your IT audit, you can effectively strategize using G2 Track.
 Create a SaaS budget based on your current software licenses and the renewals you know are coming up, as well as the goals of the company in the next fiscal year and what new software will be needed to reach them.

 • Which applications am I paying for?